yasin-arafat-05/machine_learning/note/133_OPTUNA/optuna.md

 - We can also use distributed computing with optuna.
 - We can intregrate it with sklearn,tensorflow,pytorch and also for mlflow.
+- We can also use it in ml and also dl.

 <br>